agarnung/YOLOFakeImagesDetection/README.md

 source launch_app.py
 ```

+This will open the first available browser (firefox, chrome, chromium...) on the system with the web app.

 Or, if you prefer to do it manually (stop any program that uses the default port 5000, if any, or start the server on a different port):
 ```bash
 python3 app.py
 python3 app.py --host=127.0.0.1 --port=5000 # Or host --host=0.0.0.0 f you want it to be accessible to the entire local network
 ```
-Then open your browser and go to `http://127.0.0.1:5000/`.
+Then open your browser and go to `http://127.0.0.1:5000/`, now you can detect fake images online!.

 ## 👨‍💻 or the Developers: 🏋️‍♂️ Training a Custom Model

-If you prefer to retrain the model, instead of using the pretrained model I provide, follow the steps in the notebook for doing so; I hope you find it very useful.
+If you prefer to retrain the model, instead of using the pretrained model I provide, follow the steps in the notebook for doing so (this involves creating a custom datset and training and saving a custom model); I hope you find it very useful.

 Specify your configuration, both for training and testing (though testing is done from the app, there is a section in the notebook for CLI testing), in the `config.yaml` file.
 For both training and testing, you need to (un)comment the respective sections of this file.